-The new CFIUS regulations may raise a number of issues for Congress, including:
+The new CFIUS regulations may raise a number of issues for Congress, including the following:

-- Are the additional CFIUS regulations affecting new and existing FDI in the United States?
+- Are the additional regulations affecting new and existing FDI in the United States?
 Would the amended review process potentially delay or expedite approvals? - What impact are CFIUS's additional authorities and regulations regarding reviews of FDI in critical infrastructure, critical technologies, and emerging technologies having on CFIUS activities?

-For more information, see CRS In Focus IF10952, CFIUS Reform: Foreign Investment National Security Reviews, and CRS In Focus IF11135, Deadlines, Programs, and Regulations Mandated by FIRRMA.
+For more, see CRS In Focus IF10952, CFIUS Reform under FIRRMA, and CRS In Focus IF11135, Deadlines, Programs, and Regulations Mandated by FIRRMA.